 - Eligibility and Financial Holds.
 If the student is no longer in "registered status" or has a financial hold placed on his or her student account for room and board charges incurred during previous semesters.

 In certain circumstances, the student may be entitled to a fair and equitable hearing by the Senior Director of Residence life prior to HFS Contract termination.
 In the event of termination, the student is liable for room and Campus Meal Plan charges incurred through the date of HFS Contract termination and for any damages or losses resulting from the student's violation of the HFS Contract.
 Rather than an HFS Contract termination, the student may be offered the opportunity to work with Residence Life and/or the Office of Student Conduct to resolve the issue.
-Outcomes may include, but are not limited to, educational sanctions, HFS Contract review, change of housing assignment, or disciplinary action.
+Outcomes may include, but are not limited to, educational sanctions, administrative sanctions, change of housing assignment, or other action with a nexus to the conduct concern.
 Guidelines and procedures for this process are provided by Residence Life.